stoeps13/connections-doc/source/admin/admin/t_admin_communities_restore_widgets.md

     If you want to synchronize the current state of communities with the remote application, run the CommunitiesRemoteAppService.resyncRemoteAppsForCommunity commands.
 For more information about these commands, see *Synchronizing remote application data with the Communities database*.

+    !!! note
-    **Note:** If you are restoring Libraries remote applications, you can decide to attempt to synchronize individual communities only if users report problems.
+    If you are restoring Libraries remote applications, you can decide to attempt to synchronize individual communities only if users report problems.
 Alternatively, you can synchronize the current state of Communities to FileNet.
 If the only data loss occurred on FileNet and not in the Communities database, then you must synchronize the current state of Communities to FileNet.
 Enter the CommunitiesRemoteAppService.resyncRemoteAppsForCommunity commands to synchronize Communities.

 11. To ensure that data is correctly synchronized when files or folders are shared with communities from the Files application, and those communities do not contain the Files widget, enter the following command: